How to Monitor Website Changes That Matter

 Monitor the Claim, Not the Page

-Strip away the tooling and the instruction that survives is short: monitor the claim, not the pixel.
 A pixel diff sees a page repaint.
 A claim re-check sees a number stop matching the source it came from.

 Try It on a Page You Cited

-Pick one post you are proud of, something that still pulls traffic and still carries a number you were glad to cite.
-Run the Content Health Scanner on it, to find out which line in it stopped being true while you were looking somewhere else.
+Pick one post you are proud of, something that still pulls traffic and carries a number you were glad to cite.
+Run the Content Health Scanner on it.

-That is the shift worth making.
 When you monitor website changes tomorrow, the setup should do more than tell you a page moved.
 It should tell you which sentence of yours that movement just made wrong, because that sentence is the one carrying your name into search results, AI answers, and the inbox of every reader who trusts it.

 The page belongs to someone else.
-The claim is yours, and right now you do not know which of them already broke.
+The claim is yours.
+And right now you do not know which of them already broke.

 Frequently Asked Questions